reikje/npt/README.md

 ## Installation

 Often you want to install this as a global plug-in.
+This is an `AutoPlugin` which requires SBT 0.13.5 or higher.

 ### For sbt 0.13.5+

 If you don't already have one, create an `~/.sbt/0.13/plugins` directory.
 And inside of it, create a file `npt.sbt` containing the line

     addSbtPlugin("me.rschatz" % "npt" % "0.2.0")

 ## Usage